stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (cnguyen77-stat6250): How to re-define the values of a variable in an assignment statement?
 - *Answer* (cnguyen77-stat6250): To re-define the values of a variable in an assignment statement, you specify the variable name on the left side of the equal sign and an appropriate expression including the variable name on the right side of the equal sign.
 - *Question* (sbagdi-stat6250): What should be the range of length of variable names in SAS?
+- *Answer* (sbagdi-stat6250): The length could be between 1-32 characters for variable names.
 - *Question* (asharda-stat6250): How do you re-define the values of the variable in an assignment statement?
 - *Answer* (asharda−stat6250): To re-define values of the variable in an assignment statement, one must specify the variable name on the left side of the equal sign and an appropriate expression including the variable name on the right side of the equal sign.